-I have 41 years of experience of providing English education in a multilingual context – six years as a secondary school English teacher and 35 years as a teacher educator.
+I have 48 years of experience of providing English education in a multilingual context – 6 years as a secondary school English teacher and 42 years as a teacher educator.

 I began with an Honours degree in, and a passion for, literature teaching, but in the early 1980s, I recognised the importance of educating teachers to work in diverse, integrated, multilingual classrooms.

-From 1985 to 1995 I obtained an Honours, a Masters and a PhD degree in Applied Linguistics (Lancaster University), studying part-time.
-This prepared me for both home language and additional language teacher education, to work against the linguistic and educational inequalities produced by apartheid.
+From 1985 to 1995 I obtained an Honours, a Masters (Wits University) in Applied Linguistics and a PhD degree in Linguistics (Lancaster University), studying part-time.
+My advisors were Norman Fairclough and Richard (Dick) Allright.
+I focused on main language and additional language teacher education, to work against the linguistic and educational inequalities produced by apartheid.

 My teaching experience in higher education has focused on teacher education and the education of a) pre-service English teachers mainly registered for the Postgraduate Certificate of Education and b) in-service teachers registered for higher degrees.

-I have taught teachers and run courses for postgraduate students in Australia, Canada, the US and Sweden.
+I have taught teachers and run courses for postgraduate students in Australia, Canada, the US, Sweden and, more recently, Scotland.

 Based in South Africa, I taught an online course in Critical Literacy for the University of South Australia to students registered in Canada and Australia, some of whom were living and working elsewhere in the world.
 At that time, I had an adjunct appointment at the University of South Australia.